marcalperapoch/taskapp/README.md

 > Metrics are a key element for incident detection, and if this was about something we would launch and have real usage, it would be a requirement to have some place to visualize them rather than just in the `http://{host}:8081/metrics`.
 The only reason I didn't do it yet, is because I'm already out of time :D.

+### ADR8.
+Deployment

+Deployment is done manually from the Oracle Cloud console at https://cloud.oracle.com/.
+Concretely, I'm creating a container instance which pulls the Docker image I publish with the Gradle command explained in one of the sections above.
+The Docker image is hosted in my personal Docker Hub repository.
+Link: https://hub.docker.com/repository/docker/perapoch/tasks-app/general.
+Both http ports 8080 for the api and 8081 for admin are exposed.

 <a name="reflections"></a>
 ## Reflections and leftovers